Contributions

 Support Ukraine

 Many NGAG member artists have contributed artwork to raise funds for the Ukrainian Support Efforts.
-These beautiful pieces are on display at the North Grenville Public Library until at least September 19, 2022.
-They are all available for purchase with 100% of the proceeds being donated.
-View the pieces on our Facebook page.
+These beautiful pieces were on display at the North Grenville Public Library.

 Raise funds for Big Sky Ranch